Enidin (Brimonidine Tartrate)

 Pregnancy and Breastfeeding

-Make sure your doctor knows if you are pregnant, planning to become pregnant, or breastfeeding.
-Your doctor will discuss the possible risks and benefits of using Enidin during pregnancy or while breastfeeding.
+Inform your doctor if you are pregnant, plan to become pregnant, or are breastfeeding, as they will assess the risks and benefits of using Enidin.

 Drug Interactions